Considering Funding With TIAA Commercial Finance? Read This First

 To start, Chase business checking accounts are all great options for smaller businesses that are looking for a safe way to keep their finances liquid.

-While the Total Business Checking account—with lower caps and fees—is a great option for growing businesses, Performance Business Checking is a better fit for mid-sized businesses, and Platinum Business Checking works best for bigger, higher volume businesses.
+While the Business Complete Checking account—with lower caps and fees—is a great option for growing businesses, Performance Business Checking is a better fit for mid-sized businesses, and Platinum Business Checking works best for bigger, higher volume businesses.

 If you’re hoping to keep you business’s savings in a place where they’ll grow over time, look to Capital One’s business savings options.